hexapode/zenbrowser/README.md

 # Warning

-This is Highly experimental, SLOW and BUGGY.
+This is highly experimental, SLOW and BUGGY.

 # What is it?
 Why ZenBrowser?